 Unfortunately there are also studies that show the opposite.
 In other words, we do not have a definitive conclusion about whether or not it’s advisable to avoid antioxidants during chemotherapy.

 To be safe, if a patient is receiving radiation or chemotherapy, antioxidants should be used only at a different time, either a few days before or after receiving conventional treatment.
 This compromise appears to be satisfactory to both oncologists and practitioners of Complementary Medicine.
 (There are no medical restrictions for eating high-antioxidant foods while receiving conventional cancer treatments, only if those antioxidants are in pill form.
 Apparently, something magical must be occurring when you transform garlic, broccoli, blueberries, pomegranates, cod live oil and oranges into pills.)

-So, keeping all this in mind, what complementary and alternative approaches are available to those who get a cancer diagnosis?
+So, keeping all this in mind, what are the best strategies to consider, after getting a cancer diagnosis?

 The Anti-Cancer Diet